 Getting a lean body takes some serious effort.
-You need to have a great program and you need to work that program.
+You need to have a solid fitness program and you need to work that program consistently.
 The process can be challenging and frustrating — it can also be confusing.
 There is a great deal of misinformation floating around out there.
 Exercises and diets that promise you quick, easy results that seem too good to be true are more often than not just that — too good to be true.

+2. Don’t Slash Calories.
 Everything in our culture seems to support the idea that women are required to starve themselves in order to look better.
-How many times have you seen something telling you to eat as little as possible?
+How many times have you read something telling you to eat as little as possible?
 Plain and simple, this will not help you get the results you desire.
-When you drastically reduce calories, your metabolism will slow in order to preserve fuel sources, causing you to burn fewer calories.
+When you drastically reduce calories, your metabolism slows down in order to preserve fuel sources, causing you to burn fewer calories.
 Basically, you never want to dip below your resting metabolic rate (RMR).
 Your RMR is the amount of calories you would burn if you did nothing and stayed in bed all day.
 An average woman of normal weight who doesn’t exercise has an estimated RMR of 1441 calories.
 This is the absolute minimum a woman should eat.
 If you are working out, you’ll need to eat more.

+4. Don’t be afraid of dietary fat.
 For women, low-fat diets can be problematic.
 When women avoid dietary fat, they have a tendency to eat more carbs.
 This causes fluctuations in blood sugar levels which raises insulin and reduces fat burning capabilities.
 Not getting enough fat can also create hormone imbalances because the body uses the cholesterol from fat to manufacture hormones.

 Natural fat sources like eggs, butter, and fish, provide essential nutrients that the body can readily absorb.
 When women are not getting enough of these nutrients, it may elevate hunger cues and lead to overeating.
 A solution to this problem is to include a variety of healthy fats in your diet.
 You can get omega-3s from fish and grass-fed meat, monounsaturated fats from nuts, seeds and avocados, and saturated fats from eggs, butter and coconut oil.
 It is best to avoid processed fats like vegetable oils and trans-fats which are often hidden as hydrogenated oils in packaged foods.

+5. Improve Estrogen Metabolism.
 When in balance with other hormones and androgens, estrogen can be beneficial for female body composition and health.
 But, too much estrogen can lead to fat storage.
 So where does all this extra estrogen come from?